quinnkeast/product-language-framework/docs/style-and-mechanics.md

 ### Money

-When writing about US or AU currency, use the dollar sign ($) before the amount.
+When writing about US, CA, or AU currency, use the dollar sign ($) before the amount.
 Always include a decimal and number of cents.
 Do not insert a space between the dollar sign and the number.

 ```usage
 <Usage type="yes">